daveshanley/quobix.com/content/articles/experience-engineering/index.md

 ### What is User Experience (UX)?

-The question of **_"What is the difference between UI and UX?_** has popped up more than once.
+The question **_"What is the difference between UI and UX?_** has popped up more than once.
 It's more misunderstood than you would think; here is how I define what both mean.

 **UX (User Experience)**:
 : _This is what we want a consumer to -**_feel_**- as a **result** of engaging with a product_.